-In 2020, the Group experienced a net trading gain of TL 702,894 thousand, which was followed by a net trading gain of TL 4,735,886 thousand and a net trading gain of TL 10,512,298 thousand, respectively, in 2021 and 2022.
-In 2020, the net trading gain primarily resulted from foreign currency buy and sell activity, which continued in 2021 and 2022 as a result of the high levels of volatility in the Turkish Lira, which gain more than offset swap funding costs.
+In 2021, the Group experienced a net trading gain of TL 4,735,886 thousand, which was followed by a net trading gain of TL 10,512,298 thousand and a net trading gain of TL 32,094,651 thousand, respectively, in 2022 and 2023.
+In each of these years, the net trading gains primarily resulted from foreign currency buy and sell activity, including as a result of the high levels of volatility in the Turkish Lira, which gains more than offset swap funding costs.